 Strategy #3: Do a Bit More Up-Front Modeling

 You will want to do a bit more up-front requirements and architectural modeling due to the increased risks associated with geographically distributed teams.
-Figure 7 depicts the process goal diagram for Explore the Initial Scope and Figure 8 the process goal diagram for Identify Initial Technical Strategy.
+Figure 7 depicts the process goal diagram for Explore the Initial Scope and Figure 8 the process goal diagram for Identify Initial Architecture Strategy.
 In both cases you will find that you need to become a bit more formal with the amount of documentation that you create, capturing your models using electronic tools such as Wikis, drawing tools such as Visio, or even modeling/CASE tools such as Blueprint or Enterprise Architect.
 You may also find that you need to create a few extra views than you normally would compared to a co-located team due to the need to promote a more thorough understanding of your strategy at each disparate location.

 Figure 7.
 The Explore the Initial Scope process goal.